-How to book for a campsite
+How to book a campsite

-Campsites inside the national parks are run by Namibia Wildlife Resorts (NWR) while the rest are privately operated.
+Campsites inside the national parks are run by Namibia Wildlife Resorts (NWR), while the rest are privately operated.
 The loveliest campsites by far are the privately owned ones.
-It’s quite easy to book for a campsite and remember to book well in advance if travelling in the main season.
-Simply contact the camping place or NWR and make a reservation through their website: conversations, quotes or payments are done quite easy and fast.
+It’s quite easy to book a campsite and remember to book well in advance if traveling in the main season.
+Contact the camping place or NWR and make a reservation through their website: conversations, quotes, or payments are made quite easy and fast.

 What to expect

 Stock up on food and water in Windhoek and again in every sizable town before you drive off.
 Tap water is safe to drink, but I would suggest buying 5liter bottles for drinking and cooking.

 What to pack

-- Headlamp – the most crucial accessory when camping in Namibia.
-It gets dark early, so always have one on hand.
-You will need one for staying late, for moving around the campsite, for preparing dinner, for walking to the ablution blocks.
+Always have a headlamp on hand as it gets dark early in Namibia.
+It turned out to be the most crucial accessory for us.
+You will need it for staying late, for moving around the campsite, for preparing dinner, for getting to the ablution blocks, for preparing the tent for nighttime.
 Or for spotting wild animals when destroying the garbage bin in the middle of the night!
 In our case: a DOG!
 And we almost got a hard attack!

 Our top 3 Campsites in Namibia

 Each campsite comes with a dry toilet and a waste bin.
-Other facilities like running water, hot showers, power, light meals and cold drinks are available near reception, at the entrance.
+Other facilities like running water, hot showers, power, light meals, and cold drinks are available near reception, at the entrance.

 Tip: arrive early if you want to get the best campsite.
-Campsites 10 A, B, C and 11 A, B are fantastic!
+Campsites 10 A, B, C, and 11 A, B are fantastic!

 Mondjila Safari Camp

-Tip: Campsites no. 5, 7 and 8 will give you more privacy.
-You can chill out at the bar, enjoy a book at the pool or appreciate a delicious dinner at the restaurant( meals only on pre-order).
+Tip: Campsites no. 5, 7, and 8 will give you more privacy.
+You can chill out at the bar, enjoy a book at the pool, or appreciate a delicious dinner at the restaurant( meals only on pre-order).